Skip to main content

 What’s Covered:

-Stanford University has a reputation as one of the top schools in the nation, and one of the hardest colleges in the country to get into.
+Stanford University is renowned as one of the nation’s top institutions—and one of the most competitive colleges to gain admission to.
 Many factors draw college-bound high schoolers to Stanford, including its world-class education, gorgeous campus, and athletic excellence—not to mention numerous illustrious alumni, including tech entrepreneurs, Supreme Court Justices, famous actors, notable authors, astronauts, inventors, and even a U.S. President.

 If you’re hoping to gain acceptance to Stanford, here’s everything you need to know to improve your chances.